 Greeting guests with a brightly-lit contemporary lobby, G2 Hotel Myeongdong pushes forward a strong first impression.
 And the feeling only continues throughout this elegant 4-star hotel as you settle into its well-designed contemporary rooms.

 Although the G2 Hotel showcases a small restaurant on-site (Lejiu Collection), it would be a shame to not take advantage of the hotel’s supreme location.
-In just 5 minutes by foot, you’ll hit the centre of Myeong-dong, one of the hippest neighbourhoods in Seoul, to eat yourself into a Korean food buzz or shop for the latest fashions until all your won is completely gone.
+Five minutes by foot, you’ll hit the centre of Myeong-dong, one of the hippest neighbourhoods in Seoul, to eat yourself into a Korean food buzz or shop for the latest fashions until all your won is gone.

 Solaria Nishitetsu Hotel Seoul Myeongdong

 Address: 27, Myeong-dong 8-gil, Jung-gu, 04536

 Designed like a futuristic resort, the Solaria Nishitetsu Hotel in Myeongdong promises a tranquil stay away from the hustle-bustle of city life.
 The atrium-style ceiling, dotted with pendant lights, grabs your attention as you usher in.
-But it’s the 21st-floor lobby, a wonderful spot to enjoy panoramic views of the cityscape, that truly steals all the brownie points.
+But it’s the 21st-floor lobby, a wonderful spot to enjoy panoramic views of the cityscape, that steals all the brownie points.

 The rooms at the Solaria Nishitetsu are designed to exude a warm and welcoming feel, with metallic shades used in abundance to highlight soft undertones.
 And let’s not forget the superb setting.
-The hotel lies adjacent to lots of popular shops, restaurants, pubs and even department stores, for your shopping, dining and touring pleasure.
-The subway is just a stone’s throw away, letting you access the heart of the city from this 4-star hotel in a jiffy.
+The hotel lies adjacent to lots of popular shops, restaurants, pubs, and department stores for your shopping, dining and touring pleasure.
+The subway is a stone’s throw away, letting you access the heart of the city from this 4-star hotel in a jiffy.